Which do you tend to focus on more: acquiring new clients or maintaining your existing ones?

 The trick is to find a balance for your feedback solicitations.
-Send too many surveys and your customers will likely feel overwhelmed.
-Instead, find a happy medium that makes sense for your business, helps your customers feel appreciated (not bombarded), and gives you the insight you need to improve.
+Send too many surveys and your clients will likely feel overwhelmed.
+Instead, find a happy medium that makes sense for your business, helps your clients feel appreciated (not bombarded), and gives you the insight you need to improve.

 Build a referral or loyalty program

 Your most loyal clients are an indispensable resource for your business.
 Brand advocates are likely to recommend your company to their spheres of influence because they have a deep connection with you and want others to have the same positive experience with your business that they’ve had.
 92% of people trust brand advocates over other forms of advertising.
 Word-of-mouth marketing from your advocates is priceless for your business.